microsoftarchive/iot-journey/docs/articles/security-challenges.md

-assis# IoT security: What are the challenges?
+# IoT security: What are the challenges?

 IoT encompasses the very small (embedded devices) and the very large (clusters of VMs); the very local (sensors in buildings, machines, or cars) and the global (the cloud).
 So it should be no surprise that IoT also faces a wide range of security challenges.